Interview

 Ryan Meyer has over 10 years of experience in the digital space and has worked with a wide range of clients from startups to multinational organizations.
 Ryan also co-founded his own agency, serving as CEO for six years.

-Ryan, talk to us about ChatGPT — more specifically how this tool is impacting the marketing landscape.
+Talk to us about ChatGPT — more specifically how this tool is impacting the marketing landscape.

-There has been a lot of hand-wringing about how AI tools like ChatGPT may make some workers and jobs obsolete.
+There has been a lot of handwringing about how AI tools like ChatGPT may make some workers and jobs obsolete.

 In digital marketing — in particular SEO, copy-writing, and other related functions — the thought is that these tools will automate folks out of jobs.
 In the short-term, however, these are more likely to become tools in a marketer’s belt that will give them additional capabilities, save time, and provide a starting point for everything from keyword research to authoring meta data, blog topics and outlines, and even head starts on copy-writing.